 Opioid agonist treatment, often called OAT, uses medications such as Suboxone and methadone to treat opioid addiction, reduce drug-related harms and support long-term recovery.

-In light of the opioid overdose crisis our communities are facing today, working with government and other partners, we have invested in addiction prevention, treatment and recovery.
-Increasing access to opioid agonist treatment is a key priority in this work and in our opioid crisis response.
+In light of the illicit drug toxicity crisis our communities are facing today, working with government and other partners, we have invested in addiction prevention, treatment and recovery.
+Increasing access to opioid agonist treatment is a key priority in this work and in our toxic drug crisis response.